Infinite-Nomic/Infinite-Nomic/The-Rules.rst

 Name: Extra Cargo Space.
 Cost: 2 Ore and 1 Carbon.
 Effect: A ship with Extra Cargo Space may carry one extra resource of each type at any given time.

+Upgrade 2:
+Name: Even More Cargo Space.
+Cost: 3 ore, 2 carbon, 2 science.
+Effect: This upgrade can only be purchased if your Ship already has Extra Cargo Space.
+A ship with Even More Cargo Space may carry one additional extra resource of each type at any given time.

+Upgrade 3: Holodeck Luxury Suite.
+Cost: 2 ore, 2 food, 2 carbon, 2 science.
+Effect: none.

+Upgrade 4: Synthetic Fiber Captain's Chair.
+Cost: 3 fuel, 3 carbon, 3 trade goods, 3 science.
+Effect: This upgrade can only be purchased if your Ship already has Holodeck Luxury Suite.

+Upgrade 5: Gold Plated Hull.
+Cost: 4 food, 4 fuel, 4 trade goods, 4 ore, 4 science.
+Effect: This upgrade can only be purchased if your Ship already has Synthetic Fiber Captain's Chair, and only if no other Ship has Gold Plated Hull.
+This rule designates the Player whose Ship has Gold Plated Hull as winning the game.

 Rule 6: Rulings
 -------------